thisisthedave/tasknotes/docs/features/task-management.md

 - **Due Date**: The date by which the task must be completed.
 - **Scheduled Date**: The date on which you plan to work on the task.
 - **Contexts**: Location or tool-based groupings (e.g., "@home", "@work").
+- **Projects**: Links to project notes in your vault that the task belongs to.
 - **Tags**: Standard Obsidian tags for categorization.
 - **Time Estimate**: The estimated time required to complete the task, in minutes.
 - **Recurrence**: The pattern for repeating tasks, using the RRule standard.
 - **Time Entries**: An array of recorded work sessions, with start and stop times.

 You can also add your own custom fields to the YAML frontmatter, and use the **Field Mapping** feature to map them to TaskNotes' internal properties.

+## Projects

+TaskNotes supports organizing tasks into projects using note-based linking.
+Projects are represented as links to actual notes in your vault, allowing you to leverage Obsidian's linking and backlinking features for project management.

+### Project Assignment

+Tasks can be assigned to one or more projects through the task creation or editing interface.
+When creating or editing a task, click the "Add Project" button to open the project selection modal.
+This modal provides fuzzy search functionality to quickly find and select project notes from your vault.

+### Project Links

+Projects are stored as wikilinks in the task's frontmatter (e.g., `projects: ["[[Project A]]", "[[Project B]]"]`).
+These links are clickable in the task interface and will navigate directly to the project notes when clicked.
+Any note in your vault can serve as a project note simply by being linked from a task's projects field.

+### Organization and Filtering

+Tasks can be filtered and grouped by their associated projects in all task views.
+The FilterBar includes project-specific filters, and tasks can be grouped by project in the Task List and Kanban views.
+Tasks assigned to multiple projects will appear in each relevant project group, providing flexibility in project-based organization.

+### Template Integration

+Projects support template variables for automated workflows.
+The `{{projects}}` template variable can be used in task templates, and the `{{parentNote}}` variable will format project links as YAML list items when creating tasks from project notes.

 ## File Management and Templates